Dependency Injection with Dagger 2

 Why Dagger 2?

 Right now this is the only DI framework which generates fully traceable source code in Java which mimics the code that user may write by hands.
 It no longer uses reflection, which means it’s more traceable and easy to debug.
-Also, simplicity and performance of the generated code are on the same level as the hand written code.
+Also, the simplicity and performance of the generated code are on the same level as the handwritten code.
 Long story short, Dagger 2 generates all the dependency injection boilerplate for you.